 As of July 1, 2015, ten WSU medical programs have received accreditation from the ACGME: Anesthesiology, Brain Injury Medicine Fellowship, Dermatology, Family Medicine, Otolaryngology, Physical Medicine & Rehabilitation, Transitional Year, Urology, Ophthalmic Plastic & Reconstructive Surgery fellowship, and Internal Medicine.
 There are currently 142 residents and fellows in training in the ten programs and our enrollment continues to grow.

-Graduate Medical Education is committed to improving the health of the population served by providing opportunities that attend to the educational, administrative, financial, emotional, and accreditation needs of the GME trainee.
-In addition to overseeing the accreditation process, the GME is readily available to assist anyone who may have questions about the GME office, policies and procedures, the accreditation process, or any of the nine accredited programs.
+Graduate Medical Education is committed to improving the health of the population served by providing opportunities that attend to the educational, administrative, financial, emotional and accreditation needs of the GME trainee.
+The GME Office is available to assist anyone who may have questions about the GME Office, policies and procedures, the accreditation process or the ten accredited programs.

 Graduate Medical Education Office

 Associate Dean for Graduate Medical Education and Designated Institutional Official

 Professor & Endowed Chair, Department of Family Medicine and Public Health Sciences